dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP_and_MySQL_Web_0201.md

 You may also want to read through the file system section of the PHP online manual at http://www.php.net/filesystem.

+## Next

-NextIn the next chapter, you learn what arrays are and how they can be used for processing data in your PHP scripts.
+In the next chapter, you learn what arrays are and how they can be used for processing data in your PHP scripts.